HungLTL/Civ-V-Modded-Leaders-Pack/README.md

 * **Tsikhe**: Unique Castle replacement.
 In addition to its cheaper build cost, the Tsikhe provides an additional +3 Faith, increased by an additional +3 if your civilization is at war.

 ### Israel, led by David
-* **Land of Milk and Honey**: Unimproved Oases yield +2 Gold, Food and Faith.
+* **Land of Milk and Honey**: Unimproved Oases yield +2 additional Gold, Food and Faith.
 Gain a free Great Prophet upon researching Writing.
 * **Maccabee**: Unique Classical Era Sword unit, replacing the Swordsman.
 Steadfast both in battle and in religion, the Maccabee is 20% more effective at flanking enemies, and every kill provides you Faith depending on the Strength of the slain unit.
 * **Kibbutz**: Unique Israelite improvement, unlocked after researching Economics.
 Must be built on Desert or Floodplains Farms, and not adjacent to another Kibbutz.
 Provides +2 Food, +1 Culture and +1 Faith to the tile, with an additional +2 Culture after researching Radio.
 * The city-state of Jerusalem is replaced by Balkh.